wp-plugins/maxgalleria/readme.txt

 == Frequently Asked Questions ==

 = Does MaxGalleria come with documentation? =
 Yes.
-All documentation, which includes QuickStart Guides and developer hooks references, [can be found here](http://maxgalleria.com/documentation/?utm_source=wordpress&utm_medium=mgrepo&utm_content=found-here&utm_campaign=plugin).
+All documentation, which includes QuickStart Guides and developer hooks references, [can be found here](http://maxgalleria.com/documentation/?utm_source=wordpress&utm_medium=faq-doc&utm_content=found-here&utm_campaign=faq-doc).

 = Do I have to buy any of the addons to fully enjoy MaxGalleria? = No. The MaxGalleria core plugin contains plenty of functionality to keep even the most die-hard gallery user happy.
-But for those looking to enhance their gallery experience, [MaxGalleria addons](http://maxgalleria.com/shop/category/addons/?utm_source=wordpress&utm_medium=mgrepo&utm_content=maxgalleria-addons&utm_campaign=plugin) are the perfect choice.
+But for those looking to enhance their gallery experience with layouts for [Albums](http://maxgalleria.com/shop/maxgalleria-albums/?utm_source=wordpress&utm_medium=albums&utm_content=faq-albums&utm_campaign=faq-albums),  [Sliders](http://maxgalleria.com/shop/maxgalleria-image-slider/?utm_source=wordpress&utm_medium=faq-slider&utm_content=faq-image-slider&utm_campaign=faq-slider) or media sources like [Instagram](http://maxgalleria.com/shop/maxgalleria-instagram/?utm_source=wordpress&utm_medium=faq- insta&utm_content=instagram&utm_campaign=faq-insta) or [Flickr](http://maxgalleria.com/shop/maxgalleria-flickr/?utm_source=wordpress&utm_medium=faq-flickr&utm_content=flickr&utm_campaign=faq-flickr) then [MaxGalleria addons](http://maxgalleria.com/shop/category/addons/?utm_source=wordpress&utm_medium=faq-buy&utm_content=maxgalleria-addons&utm_campaign=faq-buy) are the perfect choice.

-= Why do I need a Google Developer API Key to add Youtube videos to a gallery?  =

-Google has recently depreciated the use of the Youtube API version 2 which MaxGalleria uses.
+= Why do I need a Google Developer API Key to add Youtube videos to a gallery? = Google has recently depreciated the use of the Youtube API version 2 which MaxGalleria uses.
 We have updated MaxGalleria version 3.1.8 to use version 3 of the API.
 The new API provides new features for application developers.
 And it also requires programs accessing Youtube data, such as thumbnails, titles and captions, to have a Google Developer API Key.

 MaxGalleria users will now be directed to obtain a Google Developer API Key in order to add new videos to their galleries.
 Existing galleries are not effected by this change.

-To obtain an API key visit this page for instructions: http://maxgalleria.com/youtube-api-key/
+To obtain an API key visit this page for instructions: [http://maxgalleria.com/youtube-api-key/](http://maxgalleria.com/youtube-api-key/)

-= How do I activate and use the Maxgalleria Media Library Plus?  =

-The details about using the Maxgalleria Media Library Plus can be found <a href='http://maxgalleria.com/maxgalleria-media-library-plus/'>here</a>.
+= How do I activate and use the Maxgalleria Media Library Plus? = The details about using the Maxgalleria Media Library Plus can be found [here](http://maxgalleria.com/maxgalleria-media-library-plus/).

 == Changelog ==

+= 4.09 =
+* Fixed pagination problems with default permalinks

 = 4.08 =
 * Fixes to the media library folder CSS